More Books to Read in Your Twenties

 I know, I talk about this book relentlessly.
 But there is something like wine about it to me, it’s slightly addictive and I don’t know why.
 A coming-of-age story set in the stomach of New York City.

 Another harrowing and addictive read I mention a lot.
 This book about a woman who practically hibernates for a year due to her own privilege and debilitating mental health is a truly fascinating portrayal of a way of life.
 With deep undertones and a narrative that will talk to the soul of any woman in their twenties, I highly recommend it.

 Finally a book about money.
 If you’re in your twenties it’s highly likely that you don’t have any money, therefore this book may seem redundant to you.
-When, in fact, it is possibly the one book that make all of your money woes make sense and a lot more manageable.
+When, in fact, it is possibly the one book that makes all of your money woes make sense and is a lot more manageable.